huggingface/blog/sentiment-analysis-python.md

 - Analyze feedback from surveys and product reviews to quickly get insights into what your customers like and dislike about your product.
 - Analyze incoming support tickets in real-time to detect angry customers and act accordingly to prevent churn.

-<h2 id="pre-trained-sentiment-models">2.
-How to Use Pre-trained Sentiment Analysis Models with Python</h2>
+## 2. How to Use Pre-trained Sentiment Analysis Models with Python

 Now that we have covered what sentiment analysis is, we are ready to play with some sentiment analysis models! 🎉